 Son Ezekiel Braden "Brady" Owen (1865- ? ) was born on March 30, 1865 in Morris Township, Washington County.
 He was named after a family friend in Richhill Township.
 At the death of his father in 1888, Braden was named as an heir in the last will and testament and given the right to remain in the family homeplace as long as he desired.
 That same year, 1888, the 23-year-old Braden married Emma A. Jordan (Jan.
 1865-1957).
 They were longtime farmers in Richhill Township, Greene County in 1900, receiving their mail at the Durbin post office.
 Their five known offspring were Lillian L. Shaffer, Wilma Aiken, Elsie Braddock, Stella M. Owen, Stanley E. Owen.
 The Owenses were faithful members of the Wind Ridge Presbyterian Church, where Brady served as an elder and a teacher in the men's Sunday School class.
 At the age of 72, on the fateful day of Sept.
 6, 1936, despondent over ill health, Brady walked to a deep ravine about 1,000 feet from his home and placed a .22 caliber rifle against the center of his forehead and pulled the trigger, dying instantly.
 Son Stanley discovered the body.
 The county coroner ruled his death as suicide.
 Interment was in Wind Ridge Cemetery, following funeral services in the home and then at the family church.
 An obituary in the Waynesburg Democrat-Messenger referred to Brady as a "prominent farmer and stock raiser of West Finley" and that he "was one of the most widely-known men in western Greene County."

 Daughter Maria Laura Owen (1868-1942) was born on April 20, 1868 in Morris Township, Washington County.
 It's believed that her mother died in or after the childbirth.
 In about 1885, Maria married Frank Louage (April 1859- ? ), a native of New York and a farmer.
 The Louages resided on a farm in McConnell's Mills, Chartiers Township, Washington County circa 1899-1900.
 Their four known children were Mary V. Louage, George Louage, Jean Louage and Myrtle Louage plus one who died young.
+Their home in 1896 was in West Finley, Washington County.
+In February 1920, on behalf of her sister Mary McKean, Maria and Frank signed their names as witnesses to a declaration for a widow's Civil War pension.
 Maria outlived her husband.
 She spent her final years at 975 Allison Avenue in Washington, Washington County.
 She was named in the 1938 Waynesburg Democrat-Messenger obituary of her brother Addison.
 Toward the end of her life, she was senile and had arthritis, and when contracting bronchial pneumonia spiraled toward death.
 She passed on Feb.
 9, 1942, at the age of 73.
 Mrs. Jean McCoy of Washington signed the death certificate.
 Burial was in Washington Cemetery.

 Daughter Sarah "Jean" Owen (1870-1944) was born on Aug.
 27, 1870.
 She was unmarried in 1892 at the time of the death of her mother.
 Jean eventually was wedded to William H. Hagerty Sr. (1864- ? ).
 The couple produced one known son, William H. Hagerty Jr. They resided in the Wind Ridge area for decades and were members of the Wind Ridge Presbyterian Church.
 In about 1934, Jean was admitted to the Curry Home near Waynesburg, and remained as a patient for a decade.
 She suffered from hardening of the arteries and died there after suffering a cerebral hemorrhage on Oct.
 22, 1944, at the age of 74.
 Burial was in Oak Spring Cemetery in Washington County, with Mrs. Krause of 650 East Maiden Street in Washington signing the death certificate.
 An obituary was published in the Waynesburg Democrat.